 Many people take vehicle ownership very seriously.
 For them it means more than just having a transportation medium.
 It’s about the experience that comes with driving a SUV, truck or a car.
 VR offers buyers newest models with a whole lot of 3D immersive experience even when the car is not yet present in the showrooms.

 Lexus started 2018 by partnering with Los Angeles branding agency called Team One to come up with a marketing campaign.
 VR from Lexus gave a well themed experience of driving the vehicle.
 While it can’t be near the real test drive, it can really give a good oversight.
 “Virtual to Reality” is a campaign which enables buyers to have an immersive experience with a host of Lexus vehicles.

 We have already given the growth projection of VR.
 They will significantly increase in the coming years.
 With that the growth of VR developers will be the most obvious implication.
 VR developers will be much in demand who can develop hard hitting VR apps and games.

 Healthcare industry was an early adopter of VR when other industries were just second guessing about VR.
-VR is now recently used for PTSD treatment, medical training and even live surgeries.
+VR in healthcare is now recently used for PTSD treatment, medical training and even live surgeries.

 PTSD occurs when a person is under huge stress like what soldiers face at battlefronts.
 The affected patients wear VR headsets and are subjected to images which determine the source of their disorder.
 The idea behind PTSD treatment with VR is that exposing one to stress combined with relaxation skills allows them to effectively cope with it.